thibaudclement/cs269i/docs/lecture-6.md

 </div>

 In other words, goods are fungible when there lots of interchangeable copies of an item, such as copies of a new book.
-In contrast, goods idiosyncratic when they have intrinsic features.
+In contrast, goods are idiosyncratic when they have intrinsic features.
 If you try to buy a house, every house is very different from the house down the street (problems with the roof, nicer garden, better location, etc.), so we need to understand the value of each house.
 In dating apps, it is similar: each person is very different.
 NFTs (Non-Fungible Tokens) by definition are idiosyncratic.

 In practice, many things are a mix of fungible and idiosyncratic.
 For instance, in a ride-sharing app, we don’t really care who the driver is (the driver is fungible), but we really care where we go (the destination is idiosyncratic).